shauryagoyall/MIT-OCW-9.40-Neural-Computation-Solutions/PS 5/images/readme.md

 Some selected Plots.
-I have used different paramter step size for the spectrograms as mentioned in the question as I liked this more.
-The questions have been answered as per the paramters mentioned in the question
+I have used different paramter step size for the spectrograms as mentioned in the question as I liked this more.Though the questions have been answered as per the plot paramters as mentioned in the question